sglyon/srg/content/post/betts_kehoe2008.md

 <p>At the time of writing the paper, there were two main modes of thought for thinking about real exchange rate movements</p>
 <ul>
 <li>Traditional view: all movements in bilateral real exchange rate between two countries are due to fluctuations in the bilateral relative price of non-traded to traded goods.</li>
-<li>New Open Economy Macroeconomics view (the &quot;new view&quot;): models that segment traded goods, allowing for deviations in the law of one price and have nominal rigidities that support these deviations.
+<li>New Open Economy Macroeconomics view (the “new view”): models that segment traded goods, allowing for deviations in the law of one price and have nominal rigidities that support these deviations.
 This means that purely monetary shocks to nominal exchange rates have persistent impact on prices and thus the real exchange rate.
 There is no distinction between traded and non-traded goods.</li>
 </ul>
 <p>An influential 1999 paper by Engel found evidence that we should abandon the traditional view and ignore the distinction between traded and non-traded goods.</p>
 <p>This paper finds empirical evidence that suggests a substantial link between real exchange rates and relative prices of non-traded to traded goods.</p>